helpbuttons/helpbuttons/CONTRIBUTING.md

 ` - external_network`

+You can run the api & database in docker you can do:

+`$ docker-compose up api`

+run all the migrations / setup the database schema:

+`$ docker-compose exec api yarn migration:run`
-to run the ui in development mode

-first enter the nextjs project folder
+to run the ui in development mode, enter the frontend source folder

 `$ cd web`